jennguyen1/nhuyhoa/_posts/2016-01-04-Causal-Inference.md

 $$E[Y(u) \vert T(u) = B] - E[Y(u) \vert T(u) = A] = E[Y_B(u)] - E[Y_A(u)] = D$$

-We eliminate potential biases and ensure that we can conduct valid causal inference.
+Randomization eliminates potential biases and ensure that valid causal inference can be conducted.

-Essentially we randomize so that the responses we see are independent of the treatment type.
+Essentially randomization ensures the responses are independent of the treatment type.

 ## Confounding
-If we do not randomize experiments, we may have confounding.
+Failure to randomize experiments may lead to confounding.
 Confounding occurs when additional (observed or unobserved) factors ($$Z$$) that are associated with both $$X$$ and $$Y$$ and induce misalignment between the observed association and the true causal relationship.

 ![Confounding](http://jnguyen92.github.io/nhuyhoa/figure/images/confounding.png)

 Specifically, if $$X$$ has a causal effect on $$Y$$, but $$Z$$  has causal effects on both $$X$$ and $$Y$$, then the observed assiciation between $$X$$ and $$Y$$ wil reflect the net effect of $$X$$ and the effect of $$Z$$ on $$X$$ and $$Y$$.
 In some cases $$X$$ may not have a causal effect on $$Y$$, but the confounding variable may make it seem like there is.

-To deal with confounding variables, we can either randomize or adjust for the variable.
+To deal with confounding variables, either randomize or adjust for the variable.
 Generally, it is best to randomize and adjust for key variables (age, sex, etc).
-We cannot adjust for everything (expensive), which is why randomization is so important.
+Due to costs, it is not possible to adjust for everything, which means randomization is very important.

-Sometimes when building complex experiments, we may use confounding to our advantage.
-We may confound things that we are not interested in order to have more efficient experiments for the things we are interested in.
-For example, in fractional factorial experiments we may confound the interactions so that we can estimate the main effects while reducing sample size and cost.
+Sometimes when building complex experiments, confounding may be used to the experimenter's advantage.
+Factors that are not of interest may be confounded with factors that are of more importance.
+For example, fractional factorial experiments may confound the interactions so that the main effects can be estimated and sample size and cost can be kept down.

 ## Replication
 Replication allows researchers to obtain precise (less variable) estimates of the mean.
 Increasing the number of replicates is one way of reducing the random error.

 There is a difference between technical replicates (subsamples) and biological replicates (experimental units or EU).
 Technical replicates can reduce measurement error by averaging within a single EU.
 Biological replication reduces the standard error of parameter estimates of the biological population.
-Technical replication tells us a lot about a single unit, while biological replication tells us a lot about the population.
+Technical replication reveals a lot about a single unit, while biological replication reveals a lot about the population.
 Thus, it is better to increase the number of EUs than the technical replicates.

 ## Blocking
 Blocking accounts for nuisance factors that may contribute to the random error.
-By accounting for block variability, we can decrease the unaccounted error variability and make tests more powerful.
+By accounting for block variability, the random error variability is decreased and tests are more powerful.

 ## Analysis-Based Design
 Analyses should be analyzed based on how the data was designed.
 Failing to do so may lead to biased results.